 Weinsteins to Distribute Ralph Fiennes' 'Coriolanus' (Berlin)

-Set for a 2011 release, the contemporary political thriller centers on the life and times of Shakespeare's Roman general antihero.
+The story is played as a contemporary political thriller about the life and times of Shakespeare's Roman general antihero.

 The deal was hammered out for Icon by Hugo Grumbar, Estelle Overs and for TWC by COO David Glasser, senior VP of biz affairs Michal Steinberg, senior VP of production Kelly Carmichael and VP of acquisitions Daniel Guando.

 KSM has taken all German rights for the movie, Icon said.

 Fiennes also produced the pic with Artemis Films' Julia Taylor-Stanley, Magnolia Mae Films' Gabrielle Tana and Synchronistic's Colin Vaines.

 Fiennes told The Hollywood Reporter that the picture had been a labor love, verging on obsession.